-One of the is how awareness programs are maturing, and yet organizations struggle to both measure and communicate that maturity to their leadership.
+One of the key take-aways from the 2018 Security Awareness Summit is how awareness programs are maturing, and yet organizations struggle to both measure and communicate that maturity to their leadership.
 The Security Awareness Maturity Model can help.
 Established in 2011 through a coordinated effort of over 200 awareness officers, more and more organizations are finding this to be a simple yet powerful tool both as a roadmap for their own program and a communication tool for leadership.
 Below is an overview of the model and how you can leverage it.
 The most successful, most mature, security awareness programs not only change behavior and culture but can also measure and demonstrate their worth via a metrics framework.

 Program does not exist.
 Employees have little or no idea that they are a cyber target and that their actions have a direct impact on the security of the organization.
 They do not know or understand organization policies and easily fall victim to attacks.